-- Digital by default: If a transaction can be done digitally then it should be digitally.
-For both staff and residents, we will invest in our websites and our online channels to meet our customer's needs and then target our resources more effectively to help those who cannot access digital channels. - Customer First: using data we will better understand our customers' needs and design simple and effective services to meet them. - Invest in digital: if the customer experience improves and/or is cost effective then we will invest. - Customer Self-Serve: we will redesign services with a view to achieving 724 hours services. - Think Digital: we will create a 'digital mindset' with staff and councillors so they are confident and able to use self-serve systems. - Collaboration: we will work with partners to embrace new technology, making our services more effective and efficient. - Pursue funding opportunities: seeking funding options to improve to transform our services into Digital channels. - Cost effective: We are confident in our service offering to turn off legacy channels. - Security: we will ensure our services are secure and compliant with data protection and other regulations. - Sustainable: working to reduce our carbon footprint across all areas.
+- Digital by default: If a transaction can be done digitally then it should be done digitally.
+For both staff and residents, we will invest in our website and our online channels to meet our customer's needs and then target our resources more effectively to help those who cannot access digital channels. - Customer First: using data we will better understand our customers' needs and design simple and effective services to meet them. - Invest in digital: where digital tools will improve the customer experience and it is cost effective to do so. - Customer Self-Serve: we will redesign services with a view to achieving services available 24 hour a day. - Think Digital: we will create a 'digital mindset' with staff and councillors, so they are confident and able to use self-serve systems. - Collaboration: we will work with partners to embrace new technology, making our services more effective and efficient. - Pursue funding opportunities: we will seek funding opportunities to improve to transform our services into digital channels. - Cost effective: We will review the cost benefits of our systems to ensure they continue to provide value for money and where they do not, we will seek alternative solutions. - Security: we will ensure our services are secure and compliant with data protection and other regulations. - Sustainable: we will work to reduce our carbon footprint across all areas.